jakubturner/mamma_app/README.md

 docker run -p 8000:8000 mamma_app
 ```

-The API should waits for you on port 8000
+The API should wait for you on port 8000